seamplex/feenox/doc/sds.md

 There are other FEA tools that, even though born closer in time, also follow the above bullets literally.
 But FeenoX does not, since it follows the Unix philosophy in general and Eric Raymond's\ 17\ Unix Rules (@sec:unix) in particular.
-One of the main ideas is the _rule of separation_ (@sec:unix-separation) that essentially asks to separate mechanism from policy, that in the computational engineering world translates into separating the frontend from the backend as illustrated in @fig:front-back.
+One of the main ideas is the _rule of separation_ (@sec:unix-separation) that essentially asks to separate mechanism from policy, that in the computational engineering world translates into separating the front end from the back end as illustrated in @fig:front-back.

 When solving ordinary differential equations, the usual workflow involves solving them with FeenoX and plotting the results with Gnuplot or Pyxplot.
 When solving partial differential equations (PDEs), the mesh is created with Gmsh and the output can be post-processed with Gmsh, Paraview or any other post-processing system (even a web-based interface) that follows rule of separation.
 Even though most FEA programs eventually separate the interface from the solver up to some degree, there are cases in which they are still dependent such that changing the former needs updating the latter.
 This is the usual case with legacy programs designed back in the 1990s (or even one or two decades before) that are still around nowadays.
 They usually still fulfill almost all of the bullets above and are the ones which their owners are trying to convert from desktop to cloud-enabled programs instead of starting from scratch.

-From the very beginning, FeenoX is designed as a pure backend which should nevertheless provide appropriate mechanisms for different frontends to be able to communicate and to provide a friendly interface for the final user.
+From the very beginning, FeenoX is designed as a pure back end which should nevertheless provide appropriate mechanisms for different front ends to be able to communicate and to provide a friendly interface for the final user.
-Yet, the separation is complete in the sense that the nature of the frontends can radically change (say from a desktop-based point-and-click program to a web-based interface or an immersive augmented-reality application with goggles) without needing the modify the backend.
+Yet, the separation is complete in the sense that the nature of the front ends can radically change (say from a desktop-based point-and-click program to a web-based interface or an immersive augmented-reality application with goggles) without needing the modify the back end.
 Not only far more flexibility is given by following this path, but also develop efficiency and quality is encouraged since programmers working on the lower-level of an engineering tool usually do not have the skills needed to write good user-experience interfaces, and conversely.

 In the very same sense, FeenoX does not discretize continuous domains for PDE problems itself, but relies on separate tools for this end.
 Fortunately, there already exists one meshing tool which is FOSS (GPLv2) and shares most (if not all) of the design basis principles with FeenoX: the three-dimensional finite element mesh generator [Gmsh](http://gmsh.info/).